 In the meantime, San Franciscans who are in cancer treatment, receiving an organ transplant, have advanced or untreated HIV or have other specific health criteria are trickling in slowly to receive a third dose, which is typical for immunocompromised patients receiving other types of vaccines, as well.

 “Two patients who are immunocompromised got their third dose here already, and I have three scheduled for this week so far.
 But this is nothing compared to the volume of demand we had early in the pandemic,” said Zeke Montejano, director of clinic operations at South of Market Health Center, which has injected more than 10,000 vaccines to residents across The City so far this year.

 The CDC estimates that only 3% of the population meets the criteria for a third dose.
 At clinics like South of Market Health Center where Montejano works, patients self-attest if they qualify for the third dose and do not need proof of medical status.

 At the Mission Neighborhood Health Center, Chief Medical Officer Jaime Ruiz has seen about a dozen patients come in the past week for a third dose.
-One patient was on high-dose steroid treatment for asthma, which meets the criteria for a third dose currently.
+One patient was on high-dose steroid treatment for asthma, which meets the criteria for a third dose.

 But recently, other community members have been calling and asking about a potential booster shot after President Biden announced that extra doses could soon be recommended for all Americans about eight months after their initial dose.

-That’s led to confusion in the days since the city of San Francisco announced that third doses would be available beginning August 18.
+That’s led to confusion in the days since San Francisco announced that third doses would be available beginning Aug.
+18.